 5 Ways to Exceed Luxury Shoppers’ Expectations in 2020

-As soon as customers walk into a store, luxury brands activate an end-to-end customer experience, from providing individualized attention through knowledgeable associates to showcasing the craftsmanship and design of products.
+As soon as customers walk into a store, high-end brands activate an end-to-end luxury shopping experience, from providing individualized attention through knowledgeable associates to showcasing the craftsmanship and design of products.

 But with the shift to digital now a necessity, how can luxury brands convey their unique identity and make shoppers feel part of an exclusive community online?
 Luxury customers no doubt expect the same tailored service in their online shopping experience that they would get in-store, and brands need to go the extra mile to meet and exceed their expectations.

-Navigating Uncertainty by Focusing on the Online Shopping Experience
+Navigating Uncertainty by Focusing on the Luxury Online Shopping Experience

 Even before the pandemic, a McKinsey & Co. and Business of Fashion report revealed that 57% of fashion executives expected conditions for the luxury goods industry to be worse in 2020 than the previous year.